-Decrease in financial investments in subsidiaries is due to the issuance of Law No. 178 of 2023 on the Egyptian Export and Investment Guarantee Agency, according to which the law regulating the company's business No. 21 of 1992 was canceled, as the new law granted a period not exceeding 3 months from the date of entry into force of the new law (10/11/2023) to complete the acquisition of the Central Bank of Egypt on all its shares.
+Decrease in financial investments in subsidiaries is due to the issuance of Law No. 178 of 2023 on the Egyptian Export and Investment Guarantee Agency, according to which the law regulating the company's business No. 21 of 1992 was canceled, and in process of the acquisition of the Central Bank of Egypt on all its shares.
 Consequently, the company has been classified into non-current assets held for sale.